Ratcheting up the intensity

 Tight ends making plays

 The tight end contingent for the Bills has been beset with injuries.
-It’s really slowed down their progress in the passing game as a group this summer.
+It's really slowed down their progress in the passing game as a group this summer.
+Tony Moeaki was still sidelined Wednesday with a hamstring injury, but Scott Chandler and Lee Smith led perhaps their best day collectively.

 Smith had three receptions on the day with his best play coming on a well-timed throw by EJ Manuel over the middle that went for 20 yards.
 Chandler's best reception also came on a crossing pattern with Manuel hitting him in stride allowing him to run for more yards after the catch on another pass play that went for 20-plus yards.